Everything You’ve Ever Wanted to Know

 When dentists prepare your teeth for a veneer, your dentist will reshape the surface of your existing tooth by an increment equal to the thickness of the veneer to be added to its surface.
 Your dentist will decide whether or not to numb the area before grinding your enamel.

 Veneer lifespans vary based on the material, either porcelain or composite veneers.
 Porcelain veneers typically last from 10 to 12 years, and composite resin veneers only last about 4 to 8 years.
 But, depending on your oral care routine and other habits, the duration can vary.

 Some veneers have been known to come off due to a few reasons.
-Poor adhesive can lead to a veneer coming off prematurely, as can tooth decay beneath the veneer.
+Poor adhesive can lead to a veneer coming off prematurely, as can tooth decay beneath.
 Patients who grind their teeth or don’t practice proper oral care can experience early loosening of porcelain or composite veneers as well.
 Don’t worry, there’s a treatment for damaged veneers too, and it’s always best to see your dentist for their professional opinion of which treatment is best for you.

 It’s always best to consult with your doctor to see which they prefer for your exact situation.
 Now you’re also prepared with a host of information to help inform your conversation.
 Overall, veneers will help to restore, beautify, and repair your teeth when done correctly.

 Veneers are thin shells typically made of porcelain or composite resin custom-made to fit over the front surface of teeth.
 They improve the appearance of teeth by altering their color, shape, size, or length.
 They are a popular cosmetic dental treatment for correcting dental imperfections such as discoloration, chips, cracks, or gaps between teeth.
 They provide a durable and natural-looking solution to enhance a person’s smile and overall dental aesthetics.